-The Committee oversees the Executive Team's responsibilities for developing, implementing and managing NAMA's financial, operational and budgetary policies and reporting in relation thereto.
+The Committee is responsible for overseeing the Executive Team's duties in developing, implementing, and managing NAMA's financial, operational and budgetary policies as well as reporting on these areas.
 It makes recommendations to the Board concerning NAMA's expenditure and budgetary requirements.
-The Chairperson reports formally to the Board on the key aspects of the Committee's proceedings.
+The Chairperson formally reports to the Board on the key aspects of the Committee's activities.